shree214ram/DSA/Algorithms/Greedy(11)/Job Sequencing Problem/readme.md

 Time Complexity: O(N2)
 Auxiliary Space: O(N)

-1. sort array desc according to profeet as our mind force to use Greedy Approach
+1. sort array "desc" according to Profit and choose as our mind force to use Greedy Approach
 2. pick first and try to set as last as possible like [1,2,100] {will set hundred to last deadline day like 2nd }
 3. pick second and try to set as last as possible like [3, 2, 27] {will set 27 to last deadline day like 2nd but On second day 100 is already setup so will set it to 1 }
 4. pick third,fourth,and fifth, But they are having a deadline on which already a Maximum Profitable Job is sequences .